johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   lyric: |

   commentary: |
-    I like the sound of the titular word “Astromáta” -- it’s fun to say and to listen to.
+    I like the sound of the titular word “Asteromáta” -- it’s fun to say and to listen to.

     The first 1:30 of this song are dreary and uninspiring.
 There's some more texture in the second half; more synth, more percussion, more drama and more power in the vocal.